 Here we will present an example system that can be viewed as a simplified version of one of the systems constructed by VCE.
-A complete system would consists of several hundreds of tasks [9] and would be too complex to present in this paper.
-We will show how functions currently residing in the static part can be moved to the dynamic part and, by using the response-time analysis of [13], still guarantee that the function deadlines will be met.
-Type of functionality that could be moved, according to [9], consists of events that by nature are event-triggered, visual interaction with driver, and logging of operational statistics.
-For our example, the task specification in table 1 will be used.
-(For simplicity we will in this example ignore interrupt interference.)
+A complete system would consists of several hundreds of tasks [10] and would be too complex to present in this paper.
+We will show how functions currently residing in the static part can be moved to the dynamic part and, by using the responsetime analysis of [14], still guarantee that the function deadlines will be met.
+Type of functionality that could be moved, according to [10], consists of events that by nature are event-triggered, visual interaction with driver, and logging of operational statistics.
+Another example of functionality that may be moved to the dynamic part is control functionality that is not part of sampling or actuation.
+Control performance is often sensitive to jitter in sampling and actuation and therefore often placed in a static schedule [8].
+However, the control calculation and updating of control state do not have these strict requirements on jitter and their responsiveness requirement is only restricted by the corresponding output action and sampling in the next period respectively.
+Therefore control and updating control state functionality could be moved to the dynamic part.

 Task i T_i C_i D_i U^{100} U^T

-Α 10 2 10 20% 20%
+A 10 2 10 20% 20%

 В 20 2 5 10% 10%

-C 50 1 2 2% 2%
+С 50 1 2 2% 2%

 D 50 6 50 12% 12%

 E 100 8 100 8% 8%

 F 2000 7 100 7% 0.35%

 G 2000 8 100 8% 0.4%

-H 2000 8 2000 8% 0.4%
+Н 2000 8 2000 8% 0.4%